pauldatta/meetGPT/README.md

 **Known Bugs:**

-- History tab is still under development.
 - Gallery view and UI design are being improved.
 - Message send/chat flow is being improved.
+- Has not been tested enough to be production ready.

 ## Roadmap

 - [Planned] Admin section to manage user access and token/rate limits
-- [Planned] Workflow for users to request more tokens
+- [Planned] Workflow for users to request more tokens with simple gamification
 - [Planned] Prompt analysis, for admin to monitor user activity and feedback
 - [Planned] Submit an idea section for business users to share AI use cases for their work
+- [Planned] Advanced mode for users to send custom prompts and export JSON etc like Azure Open AI Studio

 ## Contributing